jdevfullstack-tutorials/display-resolution-review/README.md

-Even if say, it's purely 4k like the iMac screen, still you tend to watch videos farther so 4k at that point will not really matter.
+Even if say, it's purely 4k like the iMac screen, still you tend to watch videos farther so 4k, for that reason, does not really matter.